Homotopy Theory of linear coalgebras: Algebras and coalgebras

 \begin{proof} Categories of modules over an accessible monad \& categories of comodules over an accessible comonad are known to be presentable when the ground category is ~\cite{doi:10.1017/CBO9780511600579,doi:10.4310/HHA.2014.v16.n2.a9}.
-Hence we shall prove that all four free functors are accessible.
+Hence we shall prove that both free functors are accessible.